PunitSoniME/purekit/docs/docs/array/concat.md

 ---
 title: concat
 definition: concat(array, [values])
-description: Concatenates two or more arrays into a new array
+description: Concatenates two or more arrays into a new array.
 ---

 #### Arguments